vicinik/ofdm_rx_vhdl/README.md

 There is also a bash script `start_rx_simulation.sh` with the same name and commands.

 ### Simulation Artifacts
 The simulation will generate a scatter plot of the modulation symbols using a Python script.
 The plot contains the BER and EVM values and can be found at `src/grpRx/unitTopLevel/sim/scatter_plot#.png`, where `#` is the number of the symbol sequence processed.
-The plot is only available when the simulation of one symbol sequence is finished.
-Pay attention to the console output of Modelsim/Questa in order to obtain the current simulation status!
+The plot is only available when the simulation of one symbol sequence is finished. **Pay attention to the console output** of Modelsim/Questa in order to obtain the current simulation status and result of the verification.